 Tropical forest ecology, community forestry management, tropical conservation and development

-Kainer has a joint appointment with the School of Forest Resources and Conservation and the Center for Latin American Studies, she is also a core faculty member of its Tropical Conservation and Development Program.
+Kainer has a joint appointment with the School of Forest, Fisheries, and Geomatics Sciences and the Center for Latin American Studies, she is also a core faculty member of its Tropical Conservation and Development Program.